JPMorgan to pay $150 million in 'London Whale' U.S. class action

 | NEW YORK

-NEW YORK JPMorgan Chase & Co has agreed to pay $150 million to resolve a securities fraud lawsuit by investors suing the bank over its "London Whale" trading scandal, which caused a $6.2 billion loss.
+NEW YORK JPMorgan Chase & Co (JPM.N) has agreed to pay $150 million (£100.6 million) to resolve a securities fraud lawsuit by investors suing the bank over its "London Whale" trading scandal, which caused a $6.2 billion loss.

 The settlement was disclosed in papers filed on Friday in federal court in Manhattan and would resolve a class action lawsuit filed in the wake of the scandal that emerged in 2012.